ampatspell/amateurinmotion/content/blog/01-in-element.md

   .use(compiler); // this compiler just returns raw tree
 ```

-and the result of that is:
+and the result is object like this:

 ``` json
 {